Avalanche subnets tutorial series: Avalanche smart contracts

 Once the transaction is finalised, it is shown in the Activity section.
 The blockchain is successfully deployed and compatible with MetaMask.

-Sending smart contract with Remix
+Sending Avalanche smart contracts with Remix

 Next step is deploying a smart contract on the blockchain.
 Remix is used to do that.